DuckyMomo20012/image-n-crypt/README.md

 ```

 > **⚠️ NOTE:** If you got the error: "ModuleNotFoundError: No module named
-> 'decode_encode'", then you should set the PYTHONPATH:
+> 'decode_encode'" or something equivalent, then you should set the PYTHONPATH in the console:
 >
 > ```console
 > set PYTHONPATH=C:/Users/Alice/Desktop/crypto/
 > ```

-# 3. REST API:
+## 3. REST API:

-> At first, the server I built was based entirely on session cookie based
+> At first, the server I built was based entirely on session cookie-based
-> authentication using "Flask-Login" library.
-But after a few researches, I switched to
+> authentication using the "Flask-Login" library.
+But after a few kinds of research, I switched to
-> token based authentication with "Flask-JWT-Extended" library, which use JWT
+> token-based authentication with "Flask-JWT-Extended" library, which uses JWT
 > (JSON Web Token) to authenticate.
 So you may find some pieces of code that was
 > use cookie I left behind.

-You can use file "api.py" to test API endpoints.
+You can use the file "api.py" to test API endpoints.
 For the sake of
 simplicity, I stored "JWT access token", "User id" as global variables for easy
 access.
-(You can also see that I also stored cookie as global variable too).
+(You can also see that I stored cookie as a global variable too).

-## 3.1.
+### 3.1.
 REST API endpoints:

 <table>
 <tbody>